Baltimore and Potomac Tunnel: Final plan

 The changes were made to reduce the project's cost by $1 billion and to address concerns about diesel exhaust fumes from communities near the ventilation facilities.
 The changes did not trigger the need for a new Environmental Impact Statement.

 Replacement tunnel

 The new tunnel, which will be named for Frederick Douglass, is scheduled to open in 2035.
 Amtrak started the process to procure construction services in June 2022.
 On January 30, 2023, President Joe Biden visited the tunnel to kick off the project and promote the $1 trillion Infrastructure Investment and Jobs Act (IIJA).
 Biden, who had taken "a thousand trips" through the tunnel on Amtrak between Wilmington and Washington during his time as Senator from Delaware, remarked that "you wonder how in the hell [the B&P Tunnel] is still standing".
 Amtrak was awarded $4.7 billion in Infrastructure Investment and Jobs Act funds in November 2023.
 Amtrak and Maryland MTA will contribute an additional $1.2 billion.
-Amtrak awarded a construction contract in February 2024 and demolition of several buildings began later that month.
+Amtrak awarded a construction contract to the Kiewit/J. F. Shea Joint Venture in February 2024 and demolition of several buildings began later that month.